SAP-samples/cloud-cap-samples/README.md

 * [common-contacts](./packages/common-contacts) -  A reuse package with common domain models and services for contacts-related data.
 * [common-currencies](./packages/common-currencies) - A reuse package providing common domain models and services for currencies-related data.
 * [media-server](./packages/media-server) - A reuse service to manage and serve media content on behalf of other services and apps.
-* [office-supplies](./packages/office-supplies) - A sample office supplies service which includes a Fiori Elements List report built on top of it.
 * [orders-service](./packages/orders-service) - A reuse package providing domain models and services to submit and manage purchase orders.
 * [products-service](./packages/products-service) - A reuse package providing domain models and services to manage product catalogs.
 * [reviews-service](./packages/reviews-service) - A reuse service providing generic means to add reviews and ratings to target objects, e.g. products.